kisanms/Live_Tracker/README.md

   - Now we can the location data when clockin and clock out.
 - **Jan 29**
   - Manager clockin data store in workhour and Persistent clockin db
   - Admin's active now is working for manager
+  - Workhour data in admin showing for both emp and manager